 Discover myriads of exciting things to do in Kuala Lumpur during your stay at one of the top Kuala Lumpur hotel.
 Located in the heart of the city, Grand Hyatt Kuala Lumpur is within walking distance to the vibrant Golden Triangle entertainment precinct, shopping district and dining scene.

 Lot 10 Hutong is a one-stop food hub for Malaysia’s culinary treasures, offering more than 30 of the country's best eateries that have survived the second and third generations.
-Each stalls in Lot 10 Hutong are replica of the original stalls that are selected from the best and distinguished by their all-time favourite signature dish.
+Each stalls in Lot 10 Hutong is a replica of the original stalls that are selected from the best and distinguished by their all-time favourite signature dish.

 Nasi Kandar Pelita is infamous for serving “Nasi Kandar”, a northern Malaysian meal consists of steamed rice served with a variety of curries and side dishes.
 This is the best spot to experience the local dining atmosphere and be spoilt with a decadent spread of Malaysian Indian cuisine.